 In any facility that handles radioactive materials, the major controls protecting workers, the public, and the environment are structures and installed equipment, which shield, contain, and confine the radioactive materials.
 However, to allow useful work to be performed in the facility and to assure that its protective features remain effective, a number of administrative controls are ordinarily required.
 These administrative controls are usually contained in a series of procedures related to the operations and maintenance activities to be carried out in the facility.
-All personnel who work in controlled areas should be familiar with the administrative controls are made, these changes or additions should be effectively communicated to all persons who may be affected.
+All personnel who work in controlled areas should be familiar with the administrative controls that apply to their work.
+When changes or additions to administrative controls are made, these changes or additions should be effectively communicated to all persons who may be affected.